 Tanya joined the STAR Center Team in January 2013.
-As the Project Manager, she provides daily management in the planning and implementation
+As the Project Manager, she provides daily management in the planning and implementation of

-of STAR Center events, resources, systems, products and communications.
+STAR Center events, resources, systems, products and communications.

 School and Herndon High School.
-Tanya was also an Education & Workforce Development Program Coordinator for the Hispanic Committee of Virginia
+Tanya was also an Education & Workforce Development Program Coordinator for the Hispanic Committee of

-Leadership Academy.
+Fairfax Leadership Academy.
 Her passion is in Education and Leadership Development.